What Is a Pacemaker? (Uses, What It's For & Recovery)

 Patients should fast for at least 4 hours prior to the scheduled surgery time.
 Any necessary medications should only be taken with sips of water.

-During surgery, the doctor will monitor the insertion and position of the pacemaker through X-rays, to ensure that it is properly inserted and placed in the right spot.
+Throughout the surgery, the doctor observes the insertion and position of the pacemaker through X-rays to confirm placement.

 Surgery after-care